MileHacker Logo

 Tipping Practices

 Tipping is customary in restaurants and cafes if service charges are not already included.
-A tip of around 10% for good service is appreciated.
+A tip of approximately 10% for good service is appreciated.
 For taxis, rounding up the fare is a common practice.

 Tipping Guidelines